spek-over/spek-over.github.io/_posts/2022-06-23-optimization-with-slack-variables.md

 ## This is my first blog post

-and I am really excited about it
+...and I am really excited about it

 > This is a deep quote

-And this looks very `computer science`-like
+This looks very `computer science`-like

 Maybe some code for you?